Growth of structure in interacting vacuum cosmologies: Growth of structure

-In the conventional matter-dominated era at high redshift with $\Omega_{dm}=1$ and the dimensionless parameter interaction $g=0$, we have the standard growth rate\footnote{Note we also have a solution $f_1=-3/2$ corresponding to the standard decaying mode.} with $f_1=1$ and the linear growing mode is then proportional to the scale factor, $D_+\propto a$.
-This describes the early growing mode at high redshifts in models (i) and (ii), as well as $\Lambda$CDM.
+In the conventional matter-dominated era at high redshift with $\Omega_{\rm dm}=1$ and the dimensionless parameter interaction $g=0$, we have a solution corresponding to the standard growing mode\footnote{Note we also have a solution $f_{\rm rsd}=f_1=-3/2$ corresponding to the standard decaying mode.} with $f_{\rm rsd}=f_1=1$ and the linear growing mode is proportional to the scale factor, $D_+\propto a$.
+This describes the early growing mode at high redshifts as $g\to0$ and $\Omega_{\rm dm}\to1$ in models (i) and (ii), as well as $\Lambda$CDM.